Mammals

 Stills from video above.

-Two episodes of globe retraction with the head still followed by a nictitating membrane blink in the left eye on head turn in a common dwarf mongoose (Helogale parvula), played at 20% speed.
+Two episodes of globe retraction with the head still followed by a nictitating membrane blink in the left eye on head turn, played at 20% speed.

 Not all mongoose-like mammals blink on head turn: